-- Acquire and build upon land that will be County-owned. - Acquire buildings that will be County-owned. - Construct buildings that will be County-owned. - Renovate buildings that are County-owned. - Renovate buildings that are privately-owned, dedicated, and used to provide MHSA services if certain provisions are met (i.e., renovations to benefit MHSA participants or MHSA administration's ability to provide services/programs in County's Three-Year Plan,
+- Acquire and build upon land that will be Countyowned. - Acquire buildings that will be County-owned. - Construct buildings that will be County-owned. - Renovate buildings that are County-owned. - Renovate buildings that are privately-owned and dedicated, and used to provide MHSA services if certain provisions are met (i.e., renovations to programs and services to consumers and their families or used for MHSA administrative offices.